When buying an intercom system for your building, you have two options: a traditional wired intercom or a wireless intercom.

 Boost tenant acquisition & retention rates

 To acquire and retain tenants, you have to deliver an exceptional tenant experience.
-And ensuring secure yet convenient building access with a wireless intercom is a perfect way to heighten that tenant experience.
+Ensuring secure yet convenient building access with a wireless intercom is a perfect way to heighten that experience.

-Whether you need an intercom to retrofit in an existing building or install in a new development, you’ll want to choose the best wireless intercom possible.
+Whether you need an intercom to retrofit an existing building or install it in a new development, you’ll want to choose the best wireless intercom possible.

 Here’s what to look for when buying a wireless intercommunication system: